-Mark H. Allenbaugh the founding partner of The Law Offices of Mark H. Allenbaugh.
-He is nationally recognized expert on federal sentencing, law, policy and practice.
-He has served as Chair of the Federal Sentencing Guidelines Task Force for the District of Columbia Chapter of the Federal Bar Association, Co-Chair of the Federal Sentencing Guidelines Committee for the National Association of Criminal Defense Lawyers, and is a member of the ABA’s Corrections and Sentencing Committee.
+Mark H. Allenbaugh is a nationally recognized expert on federal sentencing, law, policy and practice.
+He has served as Chair of the Federal Sentencing Guidelines Task Force for the District of Columbia Chapter of the Federal Bar Association, Co-Chair of the Federal Sentencing Guidelines Committee for the National Association of Criminal Defense Lawyers, and is former a member of the ABA’s Corrections and Sentencing Committee.

 Mr. Allenbaugh is a co-editor of Sentencing, Sanctions, and Corrections: Federal and State Law, Policy, and Practice (2d ed., Foundation Press, 2002), and is also a recipient of the prestigious Bender Award while serving as Adjunct Professor of Business Ethics and Philosophy at George Washington University.

 Prior to entering private practice, Mr. Allenbaugh served as Staff Attorney for the U.S. Sentencing Commission where he was assigned to the Economic Crimes Policy Team and the Terrorism Team.
 Mr. Allenbaugh has published numerous articles on sentencing policy and criminal justice, and is quoted frequently in the national press.